davedawkins/Fable.React.Autocomplete/README.md

 ```

 ## Issues
-- Remainder of original API needs implementing (see TODO above)
 - react-autocomplete doesn't itself appear to be maintained
 - Working around an issue in FunctionComponent that appears to lose F# metadata from properties
 passed through ReactJS (issue logged)